Push/Pull/Legs Split Program

 Why PPL Dominates for Muscle Building

 The Push/Pull/Legs split isn't popular by accident — it's the result of decades of bodybuilding evolution and exercise science research.
-This system optimizes the three key variables for hypertrophy: mechanical tensionForce placed on muscles during resistance training, primary driver of strength and size gains, metabolic stressAccumulation of metabolites in muscle tissue that signals growth adaptations, and muscle damageMicroscopic damage to muscle fibers that triggers repair and growth processes.
+This system optimizes the three key variables for hypertrophy: mechanical tension, metabolic stress, and muscle damage.

 Optimal Training Frequency